 Love is in the air, and so is the buzz of a huge number of Valentine’s events.
 People are flocking into shops and stores, trying to look for the perfect gift for that special someone, and this is the best time to set up an event where people can bring their Valentines.
 Holidays carry with them huge opportunities to build a brand and make wild profits, but they also bring along competition.
 Like you, there are going to be hundreds of event planners who’ll be aiming for exactly the same target audience as yours, and employing the same marketing measures to woo them.
 If you want to be ahead of this race, you can’t rely only on marketing; you’ll have to rely on smarketing (smart marketing).

 Find Yourself a Valentine

 I mean, a Valentine for your event – a partner who does not belong to the same industry (and hence is not a competitor).
-You can offer their products at your event for a discount, while at their store they could offer a discount code for your tickets to their customers.
+You can offer their products at your event for a discount, while at their store they could offer a discount code for tickets to their customers.
 Basically, you build a symbiotic relationship with them.
 Make sure you’re choosing partners that innately draw couples during the Valentine’s season – cafés, theaters, confectioners, gift shops etc.

 Offer Seasons Freebies

 Go a little beyond greeting cards and give away special notepads or other trinkets that carry the essence of Valentine’s Day in them.
 You can either send these over to your registrants after they’ve registered, or you could give these away during or after the event.